Optimal Design of Conservation Investments

 Reconciling biodiversity and carbon conservation.
 Ecology Letters, 16,

 - Armsworth, P.R., Acs, S., Dallimer, M., Gaston, K.J.,

 Hanley, N.D., Wilson, P. 2012.
 The cost of policy simplification in

 |We are also building the evidence base regarding

-investment practises on the ground.
+investment practices on the ground.
 This work involves collaborators

 including local (e.g., Yorkshire Wildlife Trust) and global